 It also holds a pen in the middle for all those pesky customs and immigration forms.
 I keep this zipped folder pretty close to me when we are moving around!

 Make sure to pack whatever confirmation numbers, addresses, tickets, or local destination information you need for the next day or two.
 If you are headed out on a hike you may want to grab a paper map of the park to carry with you.

 When traveling I only keep one debit card and one credit card on me, the rest stay tucked away for emergencies.
 I carry a small change purse for all the hard currency.

-Of course, my cell phone is close at hand- it’s my map, my camera, my connection to the outside world, and via the Tripit app, holds all my travel details!
+Of course, keep your cell phone is close at hand- it’s your map, camera, connection to the outside world, and if you use the Tripit app, holds all your travel details!

 Portable Cell Charger